 New Trees for Padstow House and Bethlehem House

 Trees For Cities is working with Tower Hamlets Council to plant new trees, shrubs and hedgerow around Padstow House and Bethlehem House.
-The aim is to bring more trees and greenery to the estate, making it a cooler, more pleasant place to live, helping nature thrive and creating spaces that everyone can enjoy.
+The aim is to bring more trees and greenery to the estate, making it a cooler, healthier place to live, helping nature thrive and creating spaces that everyone can enjoy.

 1 Shannon YP